CV4GS - Python tutorial

 from matplotlib import pyplot as plt

-Basic data types in Python include numbers
+Basic data types in Python include numbers, booleans and strings.

 a = 1 # int = signed integer (= positive or negative whole numbers with no decimal point)